SteveBecmpe/ECMPE-Weather-App/README.md

 I reused this code because it works.. why not.. only issue is that if your system still has it saved it may load the history list with [object][object]
 I didn't notice this until after everything was done and loaded to github..
 Defintely something work on in the future..

+I had a great time working on this project and it is perfectly in line with our current group project so that is great.
+I am getting much better at this and love working with the rest of the class.
+Solving problems together is much easier and we learn from each other when we help teach each other.

 # Project Weather Dashboard APP